Dale Abbey (ruin): False starts

-The Grendon family
+Grendon family

 Thomas Muskham's account of the attempts to plant a cell of canons at Deepdale is very different from the foundation legends, outlining a process of trial and error by which members of a local landed gentry family, or group of families, sought to establish and consolidate a religious house at Deepdale.
-While he never gives actual dates, he does give enough information about contemporaries to locate events fairly closely in the history of 12th century England.
+While he never gives actual dates, he does give enough information about contemporaries to locate events fairly closely in the history of 12th-century England.

-The chronicle focusses on Serlo de Grendon, giving a detailed account of his family connections, including his sons and daughters.
+The chronicle focusses on Serlo de Grendon, giving a detailed account of his family connections.
 Serlo enters the story because he married Margery, the daughter of Ralph de Geremund, the benefactor of the Deepdale hermit.
 The chronicler tells us that Serlo received a moiety of Ockbrook as Margery's dowry.
 He mentions that, although Serlo had several sons, his co-heirs ultimately were his three daughters, Johanna, Isolda and Agatha.
 They are also recorded in 1219 as involved in a suit over dower relating to Whittington, a manor within Grendon in Warwickshire.
 The overlordship of both Whittington and Grendon manors was held by the Ferrers family, with mesne lordship held by the Camville family, to whom the Grendons rendered their feudal dues.
 Serlo is not part of the succession given for the main manor of Grendon, so it seems that he belonged to a junior branch of the family that held Whittington, an estate in Grendon that became a separate manor.
 Serlo is styled by Muskham "lord of Bradley," a Derbyshire manor which had also the Ferrers family as Tenants-in-chief since the time of William the Conqueror.
 In the mid-12th century the head of the Ferrers family was Robert de Ferrers, 2nd Earl of Derby, whose wide political and ecclesiastical interests must have borne considerable weight for Serlo de Grendon.

 Muskham tells us that Serlo de Grendon was particularly attached to an aunt who was also his godmother: as with a number of other figures linked to the foundation of Dale Abbey, her name is not given.
 Serlo made a lifetime grant of Deepdale to her and she thus became known as the Gomme or godmother of the Dale.
 She had a house constructed on part of what later became the abbey site and installed her own son, Richard, as chaplain, presumably in or on the site of the hermit's oratory.